Jaruwit-b/Angular-test/README.md

 #Run

-1. Open Command Prompt and navigates directory to the test-procom folder.
+1. Open Command Prompt and navigates directory to the Angular-test folder.

-: cd test-procom
+: cd Angular-test

 2. Install packages with following command.

 : npm install

-3. Your test-procom project is now ready to run.
+3. Your Angular-test project is now ready to run.
 Serve the project with following command.

 : ng serve